 c. to dismiss the entire case.
 Dismissal will occur only if there is insufficient information to support a finding of responsibility for all alleged policy violations.

-A. Any question of interpretation or application of the Student Code shall be referred to the Vice President for Enrollment Management and Student Affairs or his or her designee for final determination.
+A. Any question of interpretation or application of the Student Code shall be referred to the Vice President for Enrollment Management and Student Affairs or designee for final determination.

-B. The Student Code shall be reviewed every year under the direction of the Student Conduct Advisor.
+B. The Student Code shall be reviewed every year under the direction of the Director of Student Conduct.

 Note: Although the Student Code of Conduct undergoes annual review, information contained within it is subject to change by Pacific University at anytime.
 Although notice is not required for any change to take effect, the University will make reasonable attempts to timely notify students of any changes through Web site or email postings, or other methods deemed appropriate by University administration.